-F7: Promoting Climate and Disaster Resilient Construction Practices: Worldwide Adoption and Use of the Eurocodes Standards, European Union
+Promoting Climate and Disaster Resilient Construction Practices: Worldwide Adoption and Use of Eurocodes Standards

-European Commission Joint Research Centre (EC JRC), The European Union
+Submitted by: European Commission Joint Research Centre (EC JRC), The European Union

 The construction ecosystem delivers the built environment needed by the economy and society, having a direct impact on the safety and quality of citizens' life.
-While adapting to the inevitable impacts of the changing climate, the built environment should have the capacity to withstand the effects of disasters like earthquakes and fires, and to minimize disruption time before recovery.
-European standards have a key role in achieving a climate-neutral, resilient and circular economy.
-Within this framework, the Eurocodes are a series of 10 European standards, EN 1990 to EN 1999, comprising 59 parts and providing common technical rules for the design and renovation of buildings and other civil engineering works.
-They comprehensively cover the basis of structural design; actions on structures; the design of structures; the use of principal construction materials such as concrete, steel, composite steel-concrete, timber, masonry and aluminium; and geotechnical, seismic, and structural fire design.
+While adapting to the inevitable impacts of the changing climate, the built environment should have the capacity to withstand the effects of disasters like earthquake and fire, and to minimize disruption time before recovery.
+European standards have a key role in achieving a climate-neutral, resilient, and circular economy.
+Within this framework, Eurocodes are a series of 10 European Standards, EN 1990 to EN 1999, comprising 59 parts and providing common technical rules for the design and renovation of buildings and other civil engineering works.
+They comprehensively cover the basis of structural design, actions on structures, design of structures, use of principal construction materials such as concrete, steel, composite steel-concrete, timber, masonry and aluminium, and the geotechnical, seismic, and structural fire design.

-The European Commission promotes the use of the EU climate and disaster resilient construction practices worldwide.
+The European Commission promotes the use of EU climate and disaster resilient construction practices worldwide.
 The Joint Research Centre (JRC) of the European Commission together with the Department for Growth (DG GROW) supports capacity building worldwide by sharing knowledge on the Eurocodes and creating peer-learning opportunities.
-JRC provides scientific and technical support to the Western Balkan countries and other non-EU countries associated with the Horizon Europe Research Programme, and helps to build their capacity to adapt their own national legislation in the field of construction to the EU legal framework.
-The activities consist of development of training and guidance material, and worldwide knowledge dissemination and capacity building, to implement advanced construction technologies addressing issues (e.g., earthquakes, fire, climate-related hazards) related to the safety of the built environment.
+JRC provides scientific and technical support to the Western Balkan countries and other non-EU countries associated to Horizon Europe Research Programme, and to build the capacities to adapt their own national legislation in the field of construction and buildings to the EU legal framework.
+The activities consist of development of training and guidance material, and worldwide knowledge dissemination and capacity building, and to implement advanced construction technologies addressing issues related to safety of built environment (e.g., earthquakes, fire, climatic actions).

-The JRC contributed to knowledge transfer and building capacities of the national authorities, national standardization bodies, and engineering community of the Balkan countries to implement the Eurocodes and related European standards for construction and incorporate them in their national regulatory frameworks.
+JRC contributed to knowledge transfer and building capacities of the National Authorities, National Standardization Bodies, and engineering community of the Balkan countries to implement Eurocodes and related European standards for construction and incorporate them in the national regulatory frameworks.

-Due to the high seismicity of the Balkan region, the implementation of EN 1998 ("Eurocode 8: Design of structures for earthquake resistance") is of crucial importance for improving the seismic resistance of the building stock.
-To address this problem, in July 2021, the JRC organised the Eurocodes Balkan Summer School on seismic design of concrete buildings with the Eurocodes.
-As a result of the JRC activities, the Eurocodes are already incorporated in the regulatory frameworks of Montenegro, North Macedonia and Serbia, and the rest of the Western Balkan countries are progressing very well with their adoption.
+Due to the high seismicity of the Balkan region, the implementation of EN 1998 "Eurocode 8: Design of structures for earthquake resistance" is of crucial importance for improving the seismic resistance of the building stock.
+To address this problem, in July 2021, JRC organised the Eurocodes Balkan Summer School on seismic design of concrete buildings with the Eurocodes.
+Because of the JRC activities, the Eurocodes are already incorporated in the regulatory frameworks of Montenegro, North Macedonia and Serbia, and the rest of the Western Balkan countries are progressing very well with their adoption.

-Georgia, Moldova, and Ukraine became affiliate members of The European Committee for Standardization (CEN) as of 1 January 2023.
+Georgia, Moldova, and Ukraine became affiliate members of The European Committee for Standardisation (CEN) as of 1 January 2023.
 These countries are elaborating the national documents needed for the adoption and implementation of the Eurocodes.
 The training and guidance material conceived for the Western Balkan countries can significantly facilitate the adoption of the Eurocodes in these countries.

-The regional approach in JRC activities supporting the promotion of Eurocodes worldwide has proven to be successful and beneficial for generating regional collaborations and the creation of communities of practice.
-In addition, the generated experience and the training and guidance materials elaborated for a region are successfully leveraged to exchange knowledge and experience.
+The regional approach in JRC activities supporting the promotion of Eurocodes worldwide has proven to be successful and beneficial for generating regional collaborations and creation of communities of practice.
+In addition, the generated experience and the training and guidance materials elaborated for a region, are successfully leveraged to exchange knowledge and experience.